How to Overcome Test Anxiety: Science-Based Strategies

 Test anxiety isn't about being unprepared.
 Many anxious students know the material cold—until the exam starts.

-Physical symptoms: Racing heart, sweating, nausea, muscle tension, trembling hands, shallow breathing, headaches.
-Your body genuinely believes it's in danger.
+Test anxiety manifests in three distinct ways.
+The physical symptoms are the most immediately obvious: racing heart, sweating, nausea, muscle tension, trembling hands, shallow breathing, headaches.
+Your body genuinely believes it's in danger and responds accordingly.

 16–20%